 There are diverse mechanisms for governing the quality degradation rate of different foods, so the temperature requirements exist distinctive for each type of food.
 The most effective way of preventing breaches in the cold chain is to subject the fresh products to long-term storage within the prescribed temperatures.
 Typically, there are three types of products that are most sensitive to hypothetical cold chain break.

 Primary agriculture foods: such as vegetables, fruits, meat, poultry, eggs, aquatic products, and flowers.
-In order to maintain the safety and quality in these temperature-abused foods, there are specified maximum temperatures.
+In order to maintain the safety and quality of these temperature-abused foods, there are specified maximum temperatures.
 Currently, according to the International Carriage of Perishable Foodstuffs, the maximum temperature of certain foods in transportation is stipulated as follows: 15°C for vegetables and fruits; 7°C for meats; 4°C for poultry, milk and dairy products; 3°C for offal; 2°C for fish.

 Processed frozen foods: including meat packaged cooked food, ice cream, dairy products, chocolate, and fast food ingredients.
-It is recommended to keep a stable food temperatures at -18°C or colder, although short-term exceptions of -15°C are allowed during transportation or local distribution.
+It is recommended to keep stable food temperatures at -18°C or colder, although short-term exceptions of -15°C are allowed during transportation or local distribution.

 Special goods: such as pharmaceuticals and vaccines.
 The requirements of such commodities are higher and more complex than normal temperature logistics in a cold chain, and so do the costs.
 Vaccines can be less effective or even destroyed if they are exposed to temperatures beyond the recommended range of 2°C to 8°C.